learn-cocotb/assignment-interface/README.md

 # Assignment interfaces

+This Repo should be used for all assignments following assignment 2. i.e.

+* Interfaces
+* TestPlan
+* Functional Coverage
+* CRV

 The DUT Implements an OR Gate with access via a Configuration and Status Register instead of direct access via ports.

 ## DUT IO specification